SciRustaceans/numrs/README.md

 2. Begin integration methods
 3. Start documentation on method usage
 4. Update lib.rs with new functions
-5. Add mutlithreading to interpolation methods including polcoe and polcof
+5. Add mutlithreading to interpolation methods to polcoe
 ## Example usage
 Add some of the tests as examples